buddhist-uni/buddhist-uni.github.io/_content/canon/bodhicaryavatara2_santideva.md

 pages: 8
 ---

+> Just as I must eventually forsake this life,
+So too must I take leave of relatives and friends.
+When I must go alone on death’s uncertain journey, What concern to me are all these enemies and allies?

-A verse translation of chapter 2 from the Bodhisattvacaryāvatāra on “Confession of Negativity.”
+A verse translation of chapter 2 from the Bodhisattvacaryāvatāra on “Confession of Negativity.” the [_Bodhisattvacaryāvatāra_](/content/canon/bodhisattvacaryavatara_santideva)